 Updated OSM Editors

 Building on the success of that effort, we have been doing some additional work with our user community and partners that we hope will lead to much broader enhancements to the OSM data.
-In collaboration with Facebook, we are excited to announce the availability of a new version of RapiD and an updated Map With AI plugin for JOSM, which each add support for ArcGIS Datasets (such as below) to be added to OpenStreetMap.
+In collaboration with Facebook, we are excited to announce the availability of an updated version of RapiD and an updated Map With AI plugin for JOSM, which each add support for ArcGIS Datasets (such as below) to be added to OpenStreetMap.
 We have been supporting developers at Facebook to enhance the RapiD and JOSM editors so that they can access open ArcGIS feature layers hosted in ArcGIS Online, and curated by Esri.

 How it Works

 RapiD is a variation of the popular iD editor, which is the default editor on openstreetmap.org.
 RapiD was developed by Facebook as a way to add and edit map features generated by Artificial Intelligence (AI) predictions, such as roads and buildings.
 RapiD suggests features that may be missing in OSM and enables the OSM mapper to decide which features to add to the map.
 A mapper can select a suggested feature, make any additional edits based on imagery or local knowledge, and then add it to the map.